JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 ## Solar Power

+Given the low electricity consumption and uptake of appliances among rural households, off-grid solar solutions should be prioritized as an immediate solution for unelectrified rural households that are not covered by the densification program in the short term.

 Remote sensing techniques and geographic information systems have revolutionized data collection by providing a range of location-specific information that was not previously accessible.